Sale is Ending soon!

 A Tea Example

 Chagusaba is a traditional Shizuoka tea cultivation method.
 The tea fields are surrounded by partially natural grass fields, which mainly consist of dwarf bamboo and silver grass.
-In autumn these grasses are cut off, dried and brought to the tea fields as a mixture.
+In autumn, these grasses are cut off, dried, and brought to the tea fields as a mixture.

 Much like the Chagusaba method, there are other methods that coffee farmers rely on to keep their soil rich in nutrients and ensure it maintains an ideal pH.
-This way the coffee plant has the chance to grow in its full potential and absorb all the unique elements from the soil.
+This way the coffee plant has the chance to grow to its full potential and absorb all the unique elements from the soil.

 Soil Quality in large Coffee Plantations